Safari Sabi Sands Introduction

 Safari Sabi Sands The Area

-The Sabi Sand region borders the Kruger Natural Park (one of Africa’s largest game reserves) with the advantage of fewer restrictions in comparison to a national park.
+The Sabi Sands region borders the Kruger Natural Park (one of Africa’s largest game reserves) with the advantage of fewer restrictions in comparison to a national park.

 Being a private game reserve, Sabi Sand was such an incredible place to really feel immersed in the wild and get up close to the animals in their natural habitat.
 I feel this is something well worth considering if going on safari as it is often a ‘once in a lifetime’ trip and you want to do it the best way you can.